 While it had a bold ‘POLLS’ written in its title, apparently because stuff with keyword ‘election’ creates a melodramatic effect and sells to a greater audience amid the ongoing elections, it was about anything but polls.
 The show went along, for its larger part, just with the guests promoting their self and their careers, as I will specify in a while, the issues in the title (Kashmir and polls) were pushed towards the last few minutes.

-While the title was ‘Female Perspectives on Polls’, bizarre it was to watch two of the guests, Fiza Nazir and Saba Shafi, straightaway showing their indifference to politics and polls while the two others, Shuja Tasleem and Shehryar Khanum, giving turbid comments with no clear answers to the question at hand – How will the women in valley vote?.
+While the title was ‘Female Perspectives on Polls’, bizarre it was to watch two of the guests, Fiza Nazir and Saba Shafi, straightaway showing their indifference to politics and polls while the two others, Shuja Tasleem and Shehryar Khanum, giving turbid comments with no clear answers to the question at hand – How will the women in valley vote?
 Couldn’t it have been proper to ask Nazir Ganaie, in addition to his rabaab-playing at the opening of the show, for his brief views on ‘polls’, for he might have been better informed and opinionated about the situation at the ground as a journalist?
-How much would have to give him a chance added to the ‘machismo’?
+How much would have giving him a chance added to the ‘machismo’?
 The fourth, Rizwana Sanam, however, spared no chance to tell the local audience that she is contesting the ongoing elections and they should take no risk of not voting for her.

 Rizwana Sanam, who happens to be a physiotherapist, is contesting the parliamentary elections from the ‘stressful south’ of Kashmir, as she described it, as a new independent entrant.
 All she had to build her case upon was that “people in the valley don’t like Mehbooba” while she can be the new ‘youth voice’ taking ‘no emotional decisions’.
 The abortiveness of her claim can be gauged from the fact that she is in the fray against some big names including the former Chief Minister, Mehbooba Mufti, and Hasnain Masoodi of National Conference who will take the lead expectably.